siyukio/siyukio-tdesign-vue-next-starter/README.md

 > ⚠️ This project is **not officially affiliated** with Tencent or TDesign.
 > It is independently built based on publicly available MIT-licensed TDesign code.

+### Components

+- code-input: Supports displaying JSON and Markdown using CodeMirror.

 ### Features

 - Support for **MCP WebSocket transport**